uni7corn/PlayIntegrityFix_new/README.md

 *   **Zygote 32-bit Lazyload (Xiaomi):** On supported Xiaomi devices, the 32-bit Zygote process will only launch when a 32-bit app is opened, saving RAM at the cost of a slight initial launch delay for those apps.
 Also disables 32-bit dex2oat optimization.
 *   **Disable LSPosed Logs:** Prevents apps from detecting Zygisk by reading LSPosed properties via `getprop`.
 *   **Dynamic Prop Hiding:** If Shamiko is installed, the module avoids setting redundant properties.
 If Shamiko is not present, it applies basic properties to help bypass simple bootloader checks.

+### Maintenance & Self-Healing (PIFS Only)
+To provide a seamless "set it and forget it" experience, the module incorporates intelligent, automated systems that work in the background to maintain compliance and resilience.

+*   **Dynamic Security Patch Spoofing:** Breathe new life into older devices.
+The module intelligently detects if your device's security patch is more than 6 months old.
+If so, it automatically spoofs the patch date to a recent, plausible value, helping you pass integrity checks even on unsupported hardware.
+This process is fully automatic, requiring zero user intervention.
+*   **Proactive Keybox Rotation:** To stay one step ahead of Google's detection methods, the module actively refreshes its disguise.
+During specific actions (like an update), it attempts to download a fresh, random, and strong-rated `keybox.xml` from the community-driven KeyboxHub.
+Your existing keybox is safely backed up and restored if the download fails, ensuring you're never left vulnerable.
+This self-updating mechanism significantly increases your long-term success rate for passing `STRONG` integrity.

 ### Version-Specific Features
 *   **Advanced Bootloader Hiding (PIFS Only):** Actively prevents applications from detecting an unlocked bootloader.
 By default, this targets all applications for maximum effectiveness.